d9pouces/PolyArchiv/doc/source/configuration.rst

   [repository]
   engine=git
   local_path=/tmp/local
-  included_remote_tags=huge,large
+  included_backup_point_tags=huge,large

-Since the remote repository does not present either the `huge` tag or the `large` tag, it will not be applied.
+Since the backup point does not present either the `huge` tag or the `large` tag, it will not be applied.